Safe room is a secure room within a residence to escape home invaders.

 Think of a safe room as a fortified box with few openings.”

-You simply fortify the six sides to the box and the single door leading into it.
-I’ve seen safe rooms that were built more like a bunker or bank vault with eight-inch concrete walls and a steel door.
+You simply fortify the six sides of the box and the single door leading into it.
+I’ve seen safe rooms that were built more like a bunker or bank vault with eight-inch concrete walls and steel doors.
 These elaborate designs were also used to store cash, valuable jewelry, and collections.
-I’ve seen others that had reinforced steel-sheeting under the drywall and equipped with a video monitor, a cellular telephone, and alarm keypad.
+I’ve seen others that had reinforced steel sheeting under the drywall and were equipped with a video monitor, a cellular telephone, and an alarm keypad.

 The most common reason the average person would want a safe room is fear of assault from a home invasion robbery or abusive spouse.
 The most common reason for corporate executives to construct a safe room is fear of kidnapping for ransom or fear of home invasion robbery.